Q2/2024 Superinvestor Portfolio Update

 The SEC requires funds with at least $100m assets under management to publish their holdings 45 days after the end of the quarter.
 This is a great source for us to see what the truly great investors are holding.

-The important thing is to check the portfolios of investors who are like-minded as you are.
-For me these investors and funds include (among others) Chuck Akre, AltaRock Partners, Terry Smith, Li Lu, Valley Forge, Polen Capital and David Tepper.
+The important thing is to check the portfolios of investors who are as like-minded as you are.
+For me, these investors and funds include (among others) Chuck Akre, AltaRock Partners, Terry Smith, Li Lu, Valley Forge, Polen Capital, and David Tepper.
 All of these investors tend to hold great companies for a long time and if they add to a completely new position then it is always worth taking a deeper look.

-You will find a snapshot of the current portfolio of those fund managers who I follow closely below with my comments on the changes of their holdings.
-At the end of the article you will find a summary of the changes and patterns which emerged.
+You will find a snapshot of the current portfolio of those fund managers who I follow closely below with my comments on the changes in their holdings.
+At the end of the article, you will find a summary of the changes and patterns which emerged.

 Enjoy!